blu/brainstorm/README.md

 | Marvell ARMADA 8040 (Cortex-A72 r0p1) A64 @ 1.3GHz      | clang++-3.5.2 | 0m30.836s [^4] |
 | Marvell ARMADA 8040 (Cortex-A72 r0p1) A64 @ 2.0GHz      | clang++-3.5.2 | 0m20.035s [^4] |

+[^1]: Generic compiler tuning
+[^2]: Non-native compiler tuning -march=corei7
+[^3]: This MT8163 is an interesting specimen -- it resides in a BQ M10 Ubuntu tablet, and as such is subject to the following performance detriments:

+    (1) Power management causes cores to pop in and out of existence, rather than just scaling them by frequency.
+    (2) There is an entire (albeit minimal) Android running in a lxc container on that tablet.

+[^4]: Non-native compiler tuning -mcpu=cortex-a57

 Note: There are two compiler snafus in all A64 alt-alt entries built by clang.
 First, the interpereter loop does not get aligned to a multiple-of-16 address, so one has to inject nops before the loop to get optimal loop alignment.
 Second, the code generated for the loop could be better:

 ```